 We don’t know about you but there are definitely some DIY projects that we are quite happy to keep to the confines of our memory.
 But if your home improvements are as beautifully executed as those of Bianca Hall’s, then you’d want to catalogue them, as she does on her blog French For Pineapple.
-Bianca’s home in London’s Stoke Newington is the latest to feature on Today’s Coolest Habitats.
+Bianca’s home in London’s Stoke Newington is the latest to feature on Original Habitat.
 We caught up with Bianca to hear more about her home, life and business.

 Tell us a bit about yourself.

 I write an interiors blog called French For Pineapple where I document my many DIY projects and continual changes in my home in Stoke Newington in North London, where I live with my husband and two children.
 I also write about products I love; I can immerse myself on a daily basis in the thing I love the most – beautiful interiors.
 I’m constantly excited to see how products can be used to completely transform a space, and in awe of how some designers put things together.
 I love how a new coat of paint can completely change the way a room not only looks, but feels.

 What exciting projects have you been working on lately?

 I’m always working on several DIY projects in the house that nearly always get documented on the blog.
 I’m in the midst of a mini bathroom re-vamp (and I’m hoping to do a bigger overhaul at some point in 2017).
 I’m continually thinking about changing room colours, and next on the list is the bedroom, because I want to go a bit lighter in there.
 The kitchen cupboards are also on my list for a new lick of paint, and Baxter’s small bedroom needs some serious attention.
 On top of that I’m working with several companies to show my readers how I’ve used their products in my home.
 2017 is set to be another busy one!